 Third, God naming and claiming Jesus as a beloved makes the tiny hairs on my arm stand on end.
 Not only because those words were spoken then and there...but they are still spoken here and now.
 Those words are heard at every baptism ~ at YOUR baptism.
 You are a beloved son/daughter of God.
 Whoever...wherever you are.
 You are crafted and created in God's image.

 How do you sense that truth?
 How do you live this truth?
 How might YOU in 2020 embody and embrace belovedness in a way that changes everything?
 There is a question to midrash and find meaning in your life in these early days of 2020.

-May your midrash moments with Mark offer you more than a trace of God's grace.
+May the reflections and responses of your mind/heart/soul to the words of scripture provide more than a trace of God's grace.